tueimage/8qa01/README.md

 * Final assignment, which is graded.
 You hand in a ZIP file on Canvas, with your report and code.
 More details here: https://github.com/tueimage/8qa01/blob/master/tips_assignment_final.md

 * The final assignment is also concluded with a "presentation", which is a YouTube movie of 3 minutes.
 Some tips are here: https://github.com/tueimage/8qa01/blob/master/tips_presentation.md

+## Tips from previous years

+Here are some tips that students of previous years gave for you!

+* “Don’t spend too long on literature in the beginning”
+* “Make a plan, especially for time away from campus”
+* “Start coding early”
+* “Don’t be afraid to try things out”
+* “You can do it even if nobody has programmed before!”